 Types of Blankets

 Choosing a blanket for yourself is not as simple as it sounds.
-Firstly, you should know the different types of blankets usually available in the market.
+Firstly, you should know the different types of blankets available in the market.

-- Weighted – Weighted blankets are designed with some heavy material inside them to provide extra weight.
-A weighted blanket aims to provide a soothing and calming effect to the body; with the help of the additional weight that can relax the nervous system, mimicking the sensation of a hug.
+- Weighted – Weighted blankets are designed with heavy material inside them to provide extra weight.
+A weighted blanket aims to provide a soothing effect to the body; with the help of the additional weight, that can relax the nervous system, mimicking the sensation of a hug.
 This heavy filling is usually cushioned between softer materials to ensure the blanket feels soft.
 Glass beads, Rice grains, and plastic pellets are some of the most commonly used heavy fillings for weighted blankets.
 Weighted blankets can weigh anywhere from 5 pounds to 30 pounds.